zotune/auto-install/README.md

 ## Is there a standalone binary `auto-install.exe` I can use?

 Yes.
+Download `auto-install.exe` from [Releases](https://github.com/zotune/auto-install/releases).
+GitHub Actions compiles it from `auto-install.ahk`.

-Simply run `auto-install.exe.ahk` and `AutoHotkey` should create a standalone compiled version for you in the same folder
+If you want to build it locally, run `auto-install.exe.ahk` and AutoHotkey should create a standalone compiled version for you in the same folder.

 _protip: this will have proper taskbar icon, and you can pin it to the taskbar_